-Michele is passionate about making contemporary art more accessible— as a means for raising questions, challenging perceptions, reflecting mystery, and supporting the spirit in uncertain times.
-She has been exhibiting her work for close to two decades.
-Recent endeavors include The Poetics of Light (review) at Avenue 12 Gallery in San Francisco, Making Neighbourhoods research residency and exhibition in Barcelona, and a collaboration with Stanford Urban Resilience Lab.
-Ongoing work includes The Color of Belonging, Mirror Neurons and site specific projects (forthcoming).
+Michele has been exhibiting her work for close to two decades.
+Current projects include The Color of Belonging public spaces research, Mirror Neurons work on paper, and site specific collaborations (forthcoming).
+Recent endeavors include The Poetics of Light (review) at Avenue 12 Gallery in San Francisco, Making Neighbourhoods research residency and public exhibition in Barcelona, and an art+science collaboration with Stanford Urban Resilience Lab.